Body autonomy, boundaries and consent

 Preserving our child’s innocence and self-autonomy depends on ensuring they are free of feeling responsible for an adult’s emotional needs.

-Children learn in so many ways if it's acceptable to say "no" through their parent’s reactions (or lack thereof) long before they gain the words.
+Children learn in so many ways if it's acceptable to say "no" or not through their parent’s reactions (or lack thereof) long before they gain the words.
 As their language develops, they need help developing the vocabulary to maintain boundaries; "that doesn't feel good", “you’re too loud it’s scary”, "your hug is too tight I don't like it", “ouch that hurts”.
 So many of the battles around dressing, eating, bathing, washing teeth and car seats stem from the child tensing up in nervous anticipation and being resistant because of stressful or distressing past experiences around how they are touched.

 Kids need to know that we have their back!
 Showing your child that you take their feelings and their needs seriously and that you’re open to listening when they need help creates security.
 It’s important to avoid minimising their feelings with statements like; “oh you’ll be fine”, “no don’t worry”, “you’re making a big deal about nothing”, “you’re such a drama queen”, “there’s no blood, you’ll live”, “don’t be silly, you’ll have a great time”.
 When we trivialise, deny or worse still mock a child for the feelings or worries they express, we train them to distrust and dismiss their uncomfortable feeling.
-Being in touch with uncomfortable feelings is often the child’s or teen’s best defense as it’s their warning bell that something doesn’t feel right.
-If your child tells you that their teacher or sports coach was mean to them, don’t assume it’s an exaggeration or jump to the defense of the adult or accuse; “oh so what did you do that caused your teacher to get annoyed with you?”
+Being in touch with uncomfortable feelings is often the child’s or teen’s best defence as it’s their warning bell that something doesn’t feel right.
+If your child tells you that their teacher or sports coach was mean to them, don’t assume it’s an exaggeration or jump to the defence of the adult or accuse; “oh so what did you do that caused your teacher to get annoyed with you?”
 This message can result in a child believing that their parent will take the adult’s side and believe them over their child, it can sadly lead a child to believe that it really is their fault if an adult is unkind to them, or worse still believing that they deserved to be treated disrespectfully.
 Parents are often perplexed that their child didn’t disclose abuse, yet these messages (which can seem so unrelated to an adult) can sadly lead to a child who has been touched or otherwise treated inappropriately to not trust that they will gain the help and protection they need.

 Sexual abuse is a scary topic for parents to contemplate and many parents feel so powerless.
 Yet the good news is that there’s much that we can do to protect our child from the tragic experience of sexual abuse.
 Parents thinking and talking and tackling the topic (with other adults) to educate themselves goes a long way to protecting their child from abuse and preventing the even worse experience of their child being sexually abused then becoming frozen in silence, unable to confide and gain the help they need to prevent a repeat experience.
 When a child is abused, the paedophile has attempted to contract them into secrecy, shame and silence, yet when the abuse is exposed there is a great hope of the damaging impacts being remedied.
 All parents need to be aware of how crucial to recovery their response is.
 If a parent responds to the disclosure of abuse by ignoring, minimising or otherwise neglects to fully engage to ensure they receive the emotional and therapeutic help they need to heal, they inadvertently add layers of secondary trauma and greatly compromise the hope of recovery.

-I experienced sexual abuse during my childhood years and can retrospectively see the many contributing factors which made me so vulnerable and defenceless.
-During many long hard years of recovery, there was much to come to terms with, but dramatically the hardest reality to overcome was the awareness that over several years of abuse, just one truly sincere tuned in conversation that gave me the permission and reassurance that I needed to be honest could have brought it to an end.
+#MeToo I experienced sexual abuse during my childhood years and can retrospectively see the many contributing factors which made me so vulnerable and defenceless.
+During many long hard years of recovery, there was much to come to terms with, but dramatically the hardest reality to overcome was the awareness that over several years of abuse, just one truly sincere tuned in conversation that gave me the permission and reassurance that I needed, to be honest, could have brought it to an end.
 And then since disclosure at 17, just one conversation that expressed true remorse for the lack of that presence and protection and a genuine interest in retrospectively helping me gain the therapeutic interventions I needed, would have made it dramatically easier to heal the trauma.
 Perhaps the easiest way to raise children who trust and value their feelings, their needs and their opinions and have a voice to express boundaries, is to show them that you take their feelings, their needs and their opinions seriously.
 The lack of this level of care is an experience that’s fairly consistent with those who experience ongoing abuse that they are powerless to end.
 A paedophile convicted of sexually abusing over a thousand boys shared many insights with the author Dr. Hammel-Zabin for her book; “Confessions of a Pedophile”, including these words: “If the paedophile picks up the message that your children can go home and communicate, the pedophile will back off.
 Those kids are the safest kids in the world.”

 “My body belongs to me” and “I said “no” – a kid-to-kid guide for keeping private parts private” make the topic of okay versus not okay touch very accessible and non-threatening for children.
 “It's Not the Stork!: A Book About Girls, Boys, Babies, Bodies, Families and Friends” does the same and also covers the similarities and differences between boy’s and girl’s bodies, a baby’s conception, growth in the womb, and birth, and an exploration of different configurations of families.